Edna Valley AVA: Topography

 Edna Valley is a natural, elongated valley consisting of approximately 35 sqmi.
-It is oriented along a northwest-southeast axis well defined by the Santa Lucia Mountains on the northeast side; a low, hilly complex on the southeast; and the San Luis Range on the southwest.
+It is oriented along a northwest–southeast axis well defined by the Santa Lucia Mountains on the northeast side; a low, hilly complex on the southeast; and the San Luis Range on the southwest.
 The northwest border merges into the Los Osos Valley just beyond the town of San Luis Obispo.
 The inland areas of San Luis Obispo County generally experience substantially higher summer temperatures and substantially lower winter temperatures than Edna Valley.
-This is because of the mountain barrier which runs along the San Luis Obispo County coastline, shielding the inland areas from the moderating ocean influences.
+This is because of the mountain barrier which runs along the San Luis Obispo County coastline, shields the inland areas from the moderating ocean influences.
 The boundaries for the viticultural area are essentially the same as those for Edna Valley except that the viticultural area boundaries omit the hilly and mountainous areas, above the 400 ft contour line on the southwest side of the valley and above the 600 ft contour line on the northeast side, where slopes are too steep and soil capabilities are not suitable for grape-growing.